Barron County reports eight more COVID-19 cases

 "Many of the new cases over the past week are connected to attending gatherings, get-togethers, and visiting crowded indoor spaces.
 Please, wear masks in public and avoid gathering with people that don't live in your home.
 Wash or sanitize your hands often and stay home if you feel sick."

-If you have any symptoms, please stay home and call your doctor to be tested.
-For more information on symptoms of COVID-19 please visit: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html
+Anyone with symptoms should stay home and call their doctor to be tested.
+For more information on symptoms of COVID-19: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html.

 Post a comment as